secretbatcave/Uk-Bird-Classifier/readme.md

 1.  cat
 1.  pied flycatcher
 1.  swallow
-1   great black backed gull
+1.  great black backed gull
-1   blackbird
+1.  blackbird
-1   crested tit
+1.  crested tit
-1   lesser spotted woodpecker
+1.  lesser spotted woodpecker
-1   robin
+1.  robin
-1   herring gull
+1.  herring gull

-This should cover most common animals in your garden.
+This should cover most common birds in your garden.

 # How to run